rosette-proj/rosette-client/README.md

 `git rosette diff <ref1> [<ref2> | <path>] [-- <path1> <path2> ...]`

 Show the diff between two refs.
 If the second ref is omitted, the current `HEAD` is assumed.
-Separate paths from ref arguments with `--`.
+You can separate paths from ref arguments with `--` for consistency with the `git diff` command.
 This command will print phrases that were added, removed, or changed between the two refs.

 `git rosette show [<ref>]`